LSchlierf/Glowboard/README.md

 Pictures of the underside of the board:   https://imgur.com/gallery/5WJpUBA

-Pictures of the new circuitry I made:     https://imgur.com/gallery/PAADjVJ
+Pictures of the second curcuitry I made:  https://imgur.com/gallery/PAADjVJ

+Pictures of the third curcuitry I made:   https://imgur.com/gallery/vMbaO5J

 Videos of me riding it:                   https://imgur.com/gallery/xfXjWVt